fluree/docs.flur.ee/src/content/0.13.0/docs/start/basic-schema.md

 ### Overview

 In Fluree, schema are comprised of collections and predicates.
-A [collection](/docs/schema/overview#collections) is analogous to a relational ledger table.
+A [collection](/docs/schema/overview#collections) is analogous to a relational database table.
 Every time you want a new type of item in your ledger, you would create a new collection.
 For example, collections in your ledger might be person, company, and city.

 Every collection has [predicates](/docs/schema/overview#predicates).
 Predicates are analogous to relational ledger columns.
 The features of a collection are its predicates.
 For example, the person collection might have the following predicates: person/firstName, person/lastName, and person/age.
 The value of those predicates are called, objects (read more about the [subject-predicate-object model](/docs/infrastructure/db-infrastructure#subject-predicate-object-model)).